urbit/urbit/README.markdown

 To start chatting, simply type

-    ~waclux-tomwyc/try=> :chat
+    ~waclux-tomwyc/try=> :talk

-and type `?` for the list of commands once `:chat` is running.
+and type `?` for the list of commands once `:talk` is running.

-Most of us are hanging out on `:chat` regularly.
+Most of us are hanging out on `:talk` regularly.
 We can answer any questions you might have and help you get oriented in this new environment.